triton-inference-server/server/README.rst

 and `Support Matrix
 <https://docs.nvidia.com/deeplearning/dgx/support-matrix/index.html>`_
-indicate the required versions of the NVIDIA Driver and CUDA, and also describe which GPUs are supported by TRTIS.
+indicate the required versions of the NVIDIA Driver and CUDA, and also describe which GPUs are supported by the inference server.

 Contributing
 ------------